A note on band surgery and the signature of a knot: Band surgery and chirally cosmetic bandings

 \begin{corollary} Excluding $8_{19}$, let $K$ and $K'$ be knots of eight or fewer crossings with $\det(K) = m = \det(K')$ for $m$ a square-free integer.
-If there exists a banding from $K$ to $K'$, then $|\sigma(K) - \sigma(K')| = 8$ or $0$. \end{corollary} \begin{proof} All knots of up to eight crosings are alternating with the exception of $8_{19}$, $8_{20}$ and $8_{21}$.
+If there exists a banding from $K$ to $K'$, then $|\sigma(K) - \sigma(K')| = 0$ or $8$. \end{corollary} \begin{proof} All knots of up to eight crosings are alternating with the exception of $8_{19}$, $8_{20}$ and $8_{21}$.
 Of these, $8_{20}$ and $8_{21}$ are quasi-alternating.
-The branched double cover of any alternating or quasi-alternating knot is an L-space.
-However, $8_{19}$ is not quasi-alternating (in fact, it is homology-thick) and its branched double cover is not an L-space, hence it is excluded.
-Since Theorem \ref{thm:delta} holds for all knots of up to nine crossings we obtain the statement. \end{proof}
+So excluding $8_{19}$, all knots of up to eight crossings are quasi-alternating.
+The statement follows from Theorem \ref{thm:delta}. \end{proof}